Jatra/Dagger2NoModule/README.md

 ## Components

 Components are always required.
-A class annotataed @Component buidls the dependency tree if more than one component, and provides the ability to inject into classes.
+A class annotataed @Component builds the dependency tree if more than one component, and provides the ability to inject into classes.
 If just one class needing inject, then a component might be: